QuickLogic-Corp/qorc-sdk/qf_apps/qf_gwtestharness/readme.md

 ## Setup

 ### Setup gateware
 The app is located in qorc-sdk/qf_apps/qf_gwtestharness.
+This example application uses the UART+GPIO design located in projects/S3_FPGA_UART_GPIO folder of the s3-gateware submodule.
 The new gateware should be replace the example gateware located on the gateware directory.
 Gateware is split between the projects directory, which contains the top level designs, and the modules directory, which contains common modules.
-As an example, the repo implements a gateware UART.
-The modules directory contains only one module, UART_16550, and the projects directory contains only one project, S3_FPGA_UART.
+The example used by this application uses the modules UART_16550 and GPIO located in ip_modules folder of s3-gateware submodule.
 Note that all designs will have a project, but not all designs will use modules.

 You will want to add a new directory under projects for you project: projects/yourproject.
 And if you project uses modules, add the appropriate module directories under the modules directory.

 You will need a makefile in the projects directory that creates top_bit.h in the projects directory.
-Recommend that you simply copy the makefile from projects/S3_FPGA_UART into your project directory (it should not require modification), and copy the makefile from projects/S3_FPGA_UART/rtl into you rtl directory.
+Recommend that you simply copy the makefile from projects/S3_FPGA_UART_GPIO into your project directory (it should not require modification), and copy the makefile from projects/S3_FPGA_UART_GPIO/rtl into you rtl directory.
-The makefile in the RTL directory shold be modifed to specify any moduels that are used.
+The makefile in the RTL directory shold be modified to specify any modules that are used.
 This is done by replacing 'UART_16550' with the list of used modules
 (or blank if no moduels are used) in the line 'IPMODULES = UART_16550'.

 At this point you can test the gateware build by cd gateware/yourproject and make all.
 This should create top_bit.h in gateware/yourproject.